-The Instastart was at the top of the pack for being a cinch to set up, made all the easier because the instructions are printed right on the body of the stove.
+The Instastart rises to the top of the pack for being a cinch to set up in large part because the instructions are printed right on the body of the stove.
 This means that asking a friend who has never used the stove before to help get set up and start cooking is a reasonable request.
 All it requires to get going on this stove is to align the butane canister inside the fuel compartment, lock it into place, and turn the knob to ignite.

 With the setup instructions printed right on the lid of this stove, we were able to get cooking in a flash.

-Aside from the GS-3000, this is quite a different setup from all the other stoves.
-You don't have to screw adapters or hoses into place, which is nice when you're in a hurry or have cold fingers.
-When you're done cooking, you can "unlock" the butane canister to ensure it's not leaking any fuel without having to remove it completely (though per the manufacturer's instructions, the canister should be removed when the stove is no longer in use or it is being transported).
+Aside from the GS-3000, this is quite a different setup from all the other stoves in our review.
+There are no adapters or hoses to screw into place, which is nice when you're in a hurry or have cold fingers.
+When cooking is finished, you can "unlock" the butane canister to ensure it's not leaking any fuel without having to remove it completely (though per the manufacturer's instructions, the canister should be removed when the stove is no longer in use or it is being transported).

 Ease of Care

 Cleaning this small stove is easy — there's minimal surface area to get dirty.
 The drip pan doesn't remove, but the design is open enough that cleaning the top surface, even under the grate, is easy.
 There is a recess below the burner that could potentially collect food particles over time and there's no way to get down in there.
 But because the recess is directly below where your pot or pan sits, even something boiling over will likely miss the opening.